fredrikspannar/laravel-react-todo/README.md

 A Laravel API with an React frontend whith persistant storage in MySQL.

 React frontend sources in: /resources/js

-Backed API sources in: /app/Http/Controllers/Api
+Backend API sources in: /app/Http/Controllers/Api

 ## Install